 Instructions

-- Combine the balsamic vinegar, extra-virgin olive oil, maple syrup, dijon mustard, minced shallot, minced garlic, kosher salt and black pepper in a small bowl or in a jar with a lid.
+- Add the balsamic vinegar, extra-virgin olive oil, maple syrup, Dijon mustard, kosher salt, black pepper, and red pepper flakes.

 - Serve immediately or store in an airtight jar for up to a week.